How To Use Spell Check Feature In Vim Text Editor - OSTechNix

 You can navigate through the misspelled words by typing any one of the following letters:

-- ]s – Find the misspelled word after the cursor (Forward search) while you making a README file for your project
+- ]s - Find the misspelled word after the cursor (Forward search).

-- [s – Find the misspelled word before the cursor (Backward search)
+- [s - Find the misspelled word before the cursor (Backward search).

 - ]S (Note the capital "S") - Similar to "]s" but only stop at bad words, not at rare words or words for another region.